Early results in New Zealand election indicate Christopher Luxon poised to become prime minister

 AUCKLAND, New Zealand (AP) — Voting closed Saturday in New Zealand and ballot counting was underway in a general election, with early results indicating people were favoring a conservative change after six years of a liberal government led for most of that time by Jacinda Ardern.

-With about one-quarter of the votes counted, former businessman Christopher Luxon was poised to become the nation’s next prime minister.
+With more than one-third of the votes counted, former businessman Christopher Luxon was poised to become the nation’s next prime minister.

 Ardern unexpectedly stepped down as prime minister in January, saying she no longer had “enough in the tank” to do the job justice.
 She won the last election in a landslide, but her popularity waned as people got tired of COVID-19 restrictions and inflation threatened the economy.